Cavalry Stetson

+The 11th Armored Cavalry Regiment is an exception to this, in that they wear the brown Boss of the Plains campaign cover, but styled like a Stetson hat.
+This tradition is to honor their original uniforms from 1901 when the unit was formed.

 Colored cords worn on the Stetson have evolved and expanded since their introduction in 1851.
 Below is a list of known cord colors and what they signified from 1851 through 1943: